America Recycles Day

 America Recycles Day, also known as National Recycling Day, is a national observance in the United States dedicated to promoting recycling across the nation.
-Observed on November 15 each year, the observance is the signature recycling program of Keep America Beautiful (KAB), the managing and promoting organization for the holiday.
+Observed on November 15 every year, the observance is the signature recycling program of Keep America Beautiful (KAB), the managing and promoting organization for the holiday.

 History

 America Recycles Day (ARD) first started as Texas Recycles Day in 1994 as the idea of Kevin Tuerff and Valerie Davis, who were employees of the Texas Commission on Environmental Quality at the time.
 When the two later left their state jobs, they offered the idea of making a national recycling day to the Nation Recycling Coalition (NRC) who embraced the idea.
-The first America Recycles Day was announced in Orlando, Florida during the NRC's 16th Annual Congress & Exposition by a parade for about 2,000 gathered people.
-On October 1st, 1997, the NRC and EPA co-sponsored a press conference on the event with then Vice-President Al Gore as the honorary chair.
-At least 40 states participated in the first America Recycles Day on November 15,1994.
+The first America Recycles Day was announced in Orlando, Florida, during the NRC's 16th Annual Congress & Exposition by a parade of about 2,000 gathered people.
+On October 1, 1997, the NRC and EPA co-sponsored a press conference on the event with then Vice President Al Gore as the honorary chair.
+At least 40 states participated in the first America Recycles Day on November 15, 1994.

 In 1999, President Bill Clinton published and signed a proclamation on America Recycles Day, making it a national observance.
 In the proclamation, the President promoted the environmental and economic benefits of recycling and emphasized the need for Americans to continue to recycle and buy recycled products.
-Every President to follow him continued to issue a proclamation for the observance each year, with the exception of President Donald J. Trump, who issued messages for the observance each year of his presidency instead of official proclamations.
+Every president to follow him continued to issue a proclamation for the observance each year, with the exception of President Donald J. Trump, who issued messages for the observance each year of his presidency instead of official proclamations.